ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 How do I make sure this is what is happening?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Enable ``write_debug_image`` in ``objectconfig.ini``.
+- Enable ``write_debug_image`` in ``objectconfig.yml``.
 This will create a debug image inside the event path where your event recording is.
 Take a look at the debug images it creates.
 Is it the same as the images you see at a later date?
 If not, you know this is exactly what is happening
 - When you run the detection script manually, see if its printing an ``[a]`` or an ``[s]`` before the detected text.
 The latter means ``snapshot`` and if that is so, the chances are very high this is exactly what the issue is.
 Incase it prints ``[a]`` it also means the same thing, but the occurrence of this is less than snapshot.

 How do I solve this issue?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 - If you are running ZM 1.32 or below, upgrade to 1.34 (1.33 master as of Oct 2019).
 This *should* fix the issue of delayed alarm frame writes
 - If you are running ZM 1.32 or below, turning off JPEG store will help.
 When JPEG store is enabled, snapshots are written later.
 This bug was fixed in 1.34 (see `this issue <https://github.com/ZoneMinder/zoneminder/issues/2745>`__).
-- Add a ``wait: 5`` to that monitor in ``objectconfig.ini`` (again, please read the ini file to understand).
+- Add a ``wait: 5`` to that monitor in ``objectconfig.yml`` (again, please read the ini file to understand).
 This delays hook execution by 5 seconds.
 The hope here is that the time specified is sufficient for the alarmed frame and the right snapshot to be written to disk
 - Fix your zone triggers.
 This is really the right way.
 If you use object detection, re-look at how your zone triggers to be able to capture the object of interest as soon as possible.
 If you do that, chances are high that by the time the script runs, the image containing the object will be written to disk.